Colobopsis explodens: Colonies and habitat

 Their colonies can contain thousands of individual ants and inhabit the leafy canopies of trees.
 They often nest in trees of family Dipterocarpaceae.
 A colony may consist of multiple nests in several trees, connected by ant-trails.
 Their nests may be as high as 60 m above the ground.
 One colony was estimated to cover an area of at least 2,500 m.

 Defenses

-This species is known for its unusual way of self-defense.
+This species is known for its unusual type of self-defense.
 The earliest recording was in 1916, but it was detailed fully in 1974.
 When threatened, it will voluntarily flex its gaster and explode, producing a highly toxic chemical sludge (with a spice-like smell) in an attempt to kill or repel said instigator.
 In addition to helping protect the ant against potentially threatening predators, it is thought due to its "strong antimicrobial and low insecticidal activity of the mandibular gland" to be a way the ants disinfect and protect their nest against harmful bacteria and fungi.